 Arts & Culture in Jasper, AL

-Discover the state’s coal mining past at the Alabama Mining Museum in Dora.
-Located in a gymnasium built in 1935 by the federal Works Project Administration, the museum vividly portrays the stories of the people and communities involved in the mining industry from 1890 to 1940.
-See a variety of artifacts and exhibits, including a 1900s-era train, mining cars, post office and single-room school.
-The museum is open for school groups and tours.
-Visitors are encouraged to call ahead for an appointment as the museum is closed on certain days.
-Call 205-648-2442 for details.
+The state’s vast coal mining past is showcased at the Alabama Mining Museum in Dora, housed in a gymnasium built in 1935 by the federal Works Project Administration.
+The museum portrays the stories of people and communities involved in the mining industry from 1890-1940, with hundreds of artifacts such as a 1900s-era train and mining cars.
+The museum welcomes school groups and tours.

-The Carl Elliot House Museum in Jasper chronicles the life of Carl A. Elliot Sr., a U.S. congressman from 1949 to 1964 who fought for racial equality, better education and quality of life for Alabama residents.
-View personal photographs, handwritten correspondence, campaign brochures and much more as you wend your way through Congressman’s Elliot’s personal residence.
+The Carl Elliot House Museum in Jasper chronicles the life of Carl A. Elliot Sr., a U.S. congressman from 1949-1964 who fought for racial equality, better education and quality of life for Alabama residents.
+View personal photographs, handwritten correspondence and campaign brochures – all at Carl Elliot’s personal residence.